-Slade&Associates, LLC is a full service education, research, and organizational consulting business.
+Slade&Associates, LLC is a full service educational, research, and organizational consulting business.
 We offer solutions to improve work life in community organizations, higher education institutions and businesses by assisting groups in achieving long and short-term goals.

 Slade Martin established Slade&Associates,